Practical trainings, student assistants and theses

 Requirements

-• Ongoing studies in biotechnology, molecular biology, biochemistry, biology or a related natural science degree program
+The prerequisite is valid enrollment in a master's program in biotechnology, molecular biology, biochemistry, biology, or a related natural science program.

-• Practical experience in the basics of molecular biology
+• Extensive laboratory experience in the field of molecular biology

 Conditions